 The Grampians are a three hour drive west of Melbourne.
 Follow the Western Freeway out through Ballarat.
 The popular Great Southern Touring Route passes through the Grampians region.
 This self-drive tour follows the Great Ocean Road, passing by the Shipwreck Coast, then winding up into the Grampians before continuing to Ballarat.
 You can also travel by train or bus to the Grampians from Melbourne.

-Top things to do in the Grampians
+Things to do and top attractions in the Grampians

 Visit Aboriginal art and cultural sites